 Savor a morning meal at Waikiki’s Hau Tree Lanai, an open-air terrace beneath the flowering trees that once sheltered Victorian author Robert Louis Stevenson as he lounged with Hawaiian royalty.
-Then, hop on the only interstate highway system in the U.S. that doesn’t cross a single state line, and head west.
-Near Pearl Harbor, swing north onto the H-2 and watch the concrete jungle give way to green fields.
+Then, hop on the only interstate highway system in the U.S. that doesn’t cross a single state line, and head west on H-1.
+Near Pearl Harbor, swing north onto H-2 and watch the concrete jungle give way to green fields.

 When the spiky crowns of pineapple appear, you’re getting close to Dole Plantation, which celebrates Oahu’s rich agricultural heritage with a pineapple train ride, a pineapple garden, an excellent gift shop and restaurant, and more.

-Beyond the plantation, Oahu’s fabled North Shore unscrolls.
+Beyond the plantation, Oahu’s fabled North Shore appears on the horizon.
 Descend to Haleiwa, the surf town whose must-stop is Matsumoto Shave Ice, an island institution since 1951.
-Matsumoto’s serves the classic Hawaiian treat with dozens of refreshing flavors such as mango, coconut and the citruslike yuzu.
+Matsumoto’s serves the classic Hawaiian treat with dozens of refreshing flavors such as mango, coconut and the citrus-like yuzu.
 Order your favorite combo and add a scoop of ice cream.
 Trust us.

-Haleiwa is the gateway to the Seven Mile Miracle, a string of world-famous beaches and surf breaks, such as the Banzai Pipeline, that helped the Hawaiian-born sport go global.
-One of the lesser-known beaches, Laniakea (Lah-nee-AH-kay-a), has been adopted by endangered green sea turtles that like to bask on the beach.
+Haleiwa is the gateway to the North Shore, a string of world-famous beaches and surf breaks, such as the Banzai Pipeline, that helped the Hawaiian-born sport go global.
+A formerly lesser-known beach, Laniakea (Lah-nee-AH-kay-a), has been adopted by endangered green sea turtles that like to bask on the beach.

 Next up: Waimea.
-The colossal winter surf of picture-perfect Waimea Bay gave rise to the legendary Eddie Aikau big-wave surfing tournament, which takes place when waves reach at least 20 feet high (only eight times in 24 years).
+The colossal winter surf of picture-perfect Waimea Bay gave rise to the legendary Eddie Aikau big-wave surfing tournament, which takes place when waves reach at least 20 feet high (only nine times in 38 years).
 Across the street is Waimea Valley, one of Oahu’s most immersive and accessible Native Hawaiian environments.
 Once home to the island’s high priests, the valley became a botanical garden in the 20th century.
-Today, a paved, shady two-mile walk weaves through cultural sites, interactive demonstrations (lei making, anyone?) and exhibits to one of the island’s best waterfall areas for swimming.
+Today, a paved, shady two-mile walk weaves through cultural sites, interactive demonstrations (lei making, weapon making, wood carving) and exhibits to the island’s only lifeguarded, swimmable waterfall area.
 If the walk seems too far, you can hop on a shuttle.

 Round the island’s north point and stop for lunch at Kahuku Farms Cafe, a charming, friendly outdoor venue that transforms the farm’s tropical bounty into refreshing drinks and hearty sandwiches and pizzas.
 Don’t skip the lilikoi cooler, made with the sweet-tart yellow passionfruit.
 Farm tours are also available.
 If vegetarian fare isn’t your thing, save yourself for Pounders Restaurant farther on in the town of Laie (Lah-EE-ay), which serves up farm-fresh produce, island-raised grass-fed beef and locally caught fish.

-Laie is neighbor to the Polynesian Cultural Center, a Pan-Pacific cultural theme park (think fire knife dancers, hulas and canoe rides) that is well worth taking the rest of the afternoon to enjoy.
-If you save the PCC for another day, the onward drive along Oahu’s east shore turns into a lazy shoreline cruise between vivid blue waters and the lush green Koolau Mountains.
+Laie is adjacent to the Polynesian Cultural Center, a pan-Pacific cultural theme park (think fire knife dancers, hulas and canoe rides) that is well worth taking the rest of the afternoon to enjoy, especially if you have the grandkids in tow.
+If you save the cultural center for another day, the onward drive along Oahu’s east shore turns into a lazy shoreline cruise between vivid blue waters and the lush green Koolau Mountains.
 There’s a constant stream of lovely, uncrowded beaches at which to pause and stretch your legs, and a series of offshore islands that have a place in Hawaiian legend and lore, such as Mokolii (also called Chinaman’s Hat).

 If there’s still gas left in the tank, skip the Pali and head on Highway 72 toward Waimanalo.
-You’ll be passing by popular beaches — Kailua, Waimanalo, Lanikai — considered among the world’s best.
+You’ll be passing by popular beaches — Kailua, Lanikai, Waimanalo — that are considered among the world’s best.
 Rounding the island’s southeastern tip, enter the arid Kaiwi coast, with dramatic ocean views at every turn.
 At the Halona Blowhole, watch waves fountain up to 30 feet high through a narrow lava tube, reminiscent of a whale’s spout.
 From December through March, humpback whales visit, too; you might see a real spout, a tail or even a playful breach.